‘Maxim’ Model Hannah Palmer Bounces Around & Shows Off Assets While Working Out In Sports Bra & Yoga Pants

 Hannah Palmer’s latest Instagram share may just break the internet.

 As fans of the Maxim model know, Hannah loves to flaunt her incredible figure for her loyal followers on social media.
-Whether she’s promoting a product, rocking a bikini, or sharing ar photo from another sexy shoot, one thing is for sure — she always grabs the attention of her 800,000-plus followers.
-In the most recent video that was shared with fans, the blonde bombshell sizzles.
+Whether she’s promoting a product, rocking a bikini, or sharing a photo from another sexy shoot, one thing is for sure — she always grabs the attention of her 800,000-plus followers.
+In the most recent video that was shared with fans, the blonde bombshell was sizzling.

-In the caption of the video, Palmer explains to her followers that she is promoting the Bang Energy drink at the Miami Expo.
+In the caption of the video, Palmer explains to her followers that she is promoting Bang Energy drink at the Miami Expo.
 In the short clip, Hannah has her killer curves on full display, rocking a tiny black sports bra that barely even contains her assets.
 She matches the bra with a pair of insanely tight yoga pants that hit right around her navel, showing off her taut tummy.
 She appears to be wearing just a little bit of makeup in the shot, letting her natural beauty shine through.

 Some of Hannah’s fans commented on the video to let her know that she looks amazing while countless others couldn’t get over her rock hard body.
 A few others just commented with emoji while many more left NSFW comments.